Battle of Pateros: Advance on Pateros

-Strategically located along the Pasig River, Pateros and other cities in the area were ideal for controlling trade in and out of Laguna, as Emilio Aguinaldo slowly advanced on Taguig, the generals of Laguna planned to liberate the rest of the province as well.
+Strategically located along the Pasig River, Pateros and other cities in the area were ideal for controlling trade in and out of Laguna, as Emilio Aguinaldo slowly advanced on Pateros, the generals of Laguna planned to liberate the rest of the province as well.

 Just before these incidents, an unofficial ceasefire was being observed in Cavite.
 Upon hearing of the execution of Rizal, Aguinaldo and several other generals ordered for the renewed struggle for independence.
 The first major target for the revolutionaries was Pateros and its surrounding towns.
 The advance began on land with the Aguinaldo forces marching towards Pateros, after noticing rebel activities in the area, Spanish troops pleaded for reinforcements as Aguinaldo moved forward, the reinforcements would arrive one day too late.

 First Battle

-On December 31, Aguinaldo engaged the Spanish loyalist garrison at Pateros, catching them completely by surprise, meanwhile, Mariano Noriel and Pio del Pilar advanced on Taguig, Silang and Las Piñas.
-By nightfall of the 31st, Pateros, Taguig and Silang were under rebel control.
+On December 31, Aguinaldo engaged the Spanish loyalist garrison at Pateros, the Spanish forces was caught completely by surprise and surrendered immediately, meanwhile, Mariano Noriel advanced on Taguig and Pio del Pilar on Las Piñas and Silang respectively.
+By nightfall of the 31st, Pateros, Taguig, Las Piñas and Silang were under rebel control.

 Spanish reinforcements arrive

-Starting on January 1 until January 2, a large contingency of Spanish troops from Laguna arrived and soon forced Aguinaldo to order tactical withdrawal out of Pateros and Noriel, out of Taguig.
+Starting on January 1 until January 2, a large contingency of Spanish reinforcement troops from Laguna arrived.

+General Aguinaldo, after sustaining heavy casualties from the previous engagement, was forced to order a tactical withdrawal out of Pateros and Noriel, out of Taguig to avoid unnecessary casualties.
 Spanish troops began to probe rebel activities in Pateros, while the revolutionary forces shifted their attention to Las Piñas.